ankidroid/ankidroiddocs/mdbook/en/src/beta-testing.md

 If you are more adventurous, you can also become an alpha tester, by joining the [alpha testers group](https://groups.google.com/g/ankidroidalphatesters) in addition to performing the above steps for beta testing.

-Please submit any bugs you find in these development versions to the AnkiDroid issue tracker, as per the link:help.html[main help page].
+Please submit any bugs you find in these development versions to the AnkiDroid issue tracker, as per the [main help page](help.md).

 If you wish to leave the testing program at any time, simply visit the [Google Play Beta page](https://play.google.com/apps/testing/com.ichi2.anki) and click **Leave the test**.